 A ECO 111 Principles of Economics II: Macroeconomics (3)

 Examination of the institutional structure of an economic system.
 Analysis of aggregate economic activity, the determinants of the level, stability, and growth of national income, the role of monetary and fiscal policy.
 May not be taken for credit by students with credit for A ECO 301.
 Prerequisite(s): A ECO 110.

 An interdisciplinary study of economic disparities among nations.
-Focus on underdevelopment and poverty, problems in agricultural and industrial development.
+Focus on Third World Countries: underdevelopment and poverty, problems in agricultural and industrial development.
 Population growth and unemployment.
 Global interdependence and role of the United States.
-Global issues including debt crisis; privatization and deregulation; relationship with developed countries including the United States.
-May not be offered in 2014-2015.
+Some global issues facing the Third World: debt crisis; privatization and deregulation; relationship with developed countries including the United States.

 A ECO 202 The American Economy: Its Structure and Institutions (3)